-Microsoft Surface Phone Will Challenge iPhone 8 and Galaxy Note 8
+Microsoft Surface Phone Will Challenge iPhone 8 And Galaxy Note 8

 Although the device is just titled “Wireless Communications Device,” the patent describes a bendable smartphone with an antenna, battery, SIM card holders, and screen connectors split on a hinge that creates a dual-screened device.
 Many are assuming that this is the new Surface Phone, especially since the patent describes some earlier rumors of the phone.

-According to most rumors, the Surface Phone is likely to run using using Microsoft’s mobile ARM processor, which Microsoft just demonstrated running desktop apps on.
-This will make using apps such as Photoshop painfully slow, but it’s doubtful that anyone will be purchasing a Surface Phone to use specifically at a photo editing device.
+According to most rumors, the Surface Phone is likely to run Microsoft’s mobile ARM processor, which Microsoft just demonstrated running desktop apps on.
+This will make using apps such as Photoshop painfully slow, but it’s doubtful that anyone will be purchasing a Surface Phone to use specifically as a photo editing device.

 In any case, Twitter has brightened up with excitement over the new Surface Phone.